baycarbone/charm-rancher-integrator/README.md

 # Elavate permisions in order for the charm to communicate with the Kubernetes API
 $ juju trust rancher-integrator --scope=cluster

-# Wait for the deployment to complete
+# Wait for the deployment to complete.
+The rancher-integrator unit should be in 'active idle' state and its message should inform you that the cluster is currently not registered.
 $ watch -n1 --color juju status --color

 # Execute the registration action
 $ juju run-action rancher-integrator/0 register
 ```

 Note: The register action takes an optional ```name``` parameter when a user defined cluster name within the Rancher platform is desired.
-If this
-parameter is not set, a randomly generated cluster name will be assigned and returned to the user.
+If this parameter is not set, a randomly generated cluster name will be assigned and returned to the user.

 ## Developing

 Create and activate a virtualenv with the development requirements:

-    virtualenv -p python3 venv
+    python3 -m venv venv
     source venv/bin/activate
     pip install -r requirements-dev.txt